When Should I Replace My Old Air Conditioner?

 Even if your unit still operates, it may be costing you a substantial amount of money each month via your energy bill.
 Units today should have a SEER rating of 13 or higher.
 If yours is lower than 13, you will likely benefit from replacing the unit.

-Air conditioners should generally be replaced every 10 years or so.
+Air conditioners should generally be replaced every 10 years or so due to natural wear and tear of the core components.
 If yours is well-maintained, it may last a bit longer.
-As a general rule of thumb frequent repairs are a sign it’s time for a new unit.
+As a general rule of thumb - frequent repairs are a sign it’s time for a new unit.

 Just like any appliance, if the repairs cost almost as much as a new unit, it’s a good idea to replace.
 Some repairs can cost hundreds or even thousands of dollars.
 In that situation, many experts will recommend a unit replacement.